 1 tbsp (15 mL) olive oil

-- To make dough in bread maker, use 1 tsp (5 mL) bread machine yeast and 2½ cups (625 mL) flour.
+1. To make dough in bread maker, use 1 tsp (5 mL) bread machine yeast and 2½ cups (625 mL) flour.
 Layer into canister along with salt, water and oil, using manufacturer’s directions; use dough mode.
 (Use the programming device so the dough is ready at suppertime.)
 Check at the beginning of the cycle.
-If dough seems too wet to form a soft ball, add some flour; if already a firm ball, add some water.
+If dough seems too wet to form a soft ball, add some flour and if already a firm ball, add some water.
 When cycle is finished, place dough on oiled pans.
-Let rest for 10 minutes, then pat out.
+Let rest 10 minutes, then pat out.

-- Arrange oven racks with 1 on the lowest level and 1 on the upper level.
+3. Arrange oven racks with one on the lowest level and one on the upper level.

-- Preheat oven to 475°F (240°C).
+4. Preheat oven to 475°F (240°C).
 Pat out dough in oiled pan(s); form a rim around edges.
 Spread with sauce; then sprinkle with toppings.
-Let rise, uncovered, for 10–20 minutes, until dough has almost doubled in thickness.
+Let rise, uncovered, for 10 to 20 minutes until dough has almost doubled in thickness.

-- Place pizza on lowest rack.
-Bake for 5–10 minutes.
+5. Place pizza on lowest rack.
+Bake 5 to 10 minutes.
 Use a spatula to turn up one corner of the dough to check for browning.
-When nicely browned, move pizza to top rack for 5–8 minutes until top is golden.
-Ovens with exposed heating elements brown crust fastest, so watch carefully; adjust baking times for future pizzas to suit your individual oven.)
+When nicely browned, move pizza to top rack for 5 to 8 minutes or until top is golden.
+Ovens with exposed heating elements brown crust fastest so watch carefully; then adjust baking times for future pizzas to suit your individual oven.)

 To add a whole-grain flavour, substitute 1 cup (250 mL) spelt flour for same amount of bread flour.
-Spelt is an ancient low-yield wheat popular in Europe and has a fine, almost nutty, taste.
+Spelt is ancient, low-yield wheat popular in Europe and has a fine, almost nutty, taste.

 To replicate a pizzeria oven, buy a ceramic “stone” or enough unglazed tiles to snugly line oven rack.
-Wearing long cotton sleeves and long oven mitts prevents burns when using this technique.
-Place stone or tiles on lowest rack; preheat oven to 475°F (240°C) at least a half-hour ahead of baking.
+Long cotton sleeves and long oven mitts prevent burns when using this technique.
+Place stone or tiles on lowest rack; preheat oven to 475°F (240°C) at least a half hour ahead of baking.
 Make a pizza with a medium to thick crust for easier handling until you become proficient.
 Place prepared pizza in pan or baking sheet on heated ceramic area.
-Bake for 5–10 minutes, then peek at bottom.
+Bake 5 to 10 minutes; then peek at bottom.
 If somewhat browned and stiff enough to lift, remove pizza from oven.
 Loosen pizza completely, open oven and slide pizza minus pan onto hot stone.
 Continue baking another 5 minutes or until bottom is richly browned.
 Position original pan or a wooden peel next to pizza and slide on baked pizza.
 To preserve crispy bottom, slide onto a cooling rack; cut pizza with kitchen shears.